Centers for Disease Control and Prevention. Influenza (Flu). Reviewed June 5, 2024. Accessed September 8, 2024. https://www.cdc.gov/flu/index.htm

 DEFINITION, ETIOLOGY, PATHOGENESISTop

 Influenza is an acute respiratory illness caused by influenza viruses.
 Seasonal influenza outbreaks occur annually and are caused by seasonal human influenza virus strains types A and B. Pandemic influenza occurs every several years to decades and is caused by novel reassortant strains of influenza A to which humans have not been previously exposed, for instance, the Spanish influenza pandemic in the 1920s.
 Pandemic influenza by definition implies global spread, and the incidence of infection is typically several-fold higher than during seasonal influenza epidemics.
-An influenza pandemic is declared by the World Health Organization (WHO) on the basis of widespread geographic distribution of infections with the new virus strain, regardless of the severity of the disease.
+An influenza pandemic is declared by the World Health Organization (WHO) on the basis of widespread geographic distribution of infections with a new virus strain, regardless of the severity of the disease.

 1. Etiologic agent: Epidemic outbreaks in humans are caused by influenza virus types A or B. Influenza A virus is divided into subtypes defined on the basis of antigenic specificity of 2 surface proteins: hemagglutinin (HA) and neuraminidase (NA).
 Seasonal influenza epidemics are most frequently caused by the H1N1 and H3N2 subtypes of influenza A virus, with a lower frequency of circulation of influenza B virus (~20%).
 Influenza A virus is characterized by a high antigenic variation that is associated with a relative lack of protective immunity in subsequent seasons and therefore warrants an annual update of immunization against influenza H1N1 and H3N2 strains.
 Influenza B viruses are separated into 2 distinct genetic lineages (Yamagata and Victoria).
 Because they undergo antigenic drift less rapidly than influenza A viruses, they are not categorized into subtypes.
 Influenza B viruses from both lineages previously cocirculated, but frequently one lineage predominated.
 However, over the course of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) pandemic, circulation of the influenza B lineage Yamagata disappeared, such that in September 2023 and February 2024 the WHO influenza vaccine composition advisory committee advised that the B/Yamagata lineage antigen no longer needed to be included in quadrivalent influenza vaccines.
 In the Northern hemisphere the influenza season typically extends from fall to early spring (October to April).
 Sporadic human infections with avian influenza viruses (potentially pandemic subtypes) associated with high morbidity and mortality rates have been reported predominantly in Asia, Egypt (H5N1), and most recently in China (H7N9, H10N8).
 However, so far there has been no evidence of ongoing sustained person-to-person spread of these avian influenza virus subtypes.
 In June 2009, the WHO declared a pandemic caused by a new influenza H1N1 2009 subtype, which dominated the 2009/2010 influenza season, almost entirely displacing the prior seasonal subtypes.
 It should be noted that avian influenza A (H5N1) in domestic and wild mammals has become widespread in many parts of the world, including Canada, the United States, and Europe.
-Human cases have occurred through close contact with infected birds and human-to-human transmission is rare.
+Human cases have occurred through close contact with infected birds, and human-to-human transmission is rare.
 The clinical presentation typically includes respiratory symptoms, although gastrointestinal issues and encephalopathy can also occur.
 Clinical cases are predominantly seen in children and young adults.
 Public health officials continue to monitor this situation closely.

 2. Pathomechanism: Influenza virus replicates in the epithelium of the upper and lower respiratory tract and rarely causes viremia; the systemic signs and symptoms of the infection are caused by cytokines released due to inflammatory response.

 3. Reservoirs and transmission: The reservoirs of influenza viruses are humans and certain animals (eg, pigs, dogs, cats, horses, domesticated and wild birds).
 Transmission is by droplets of human secretions (although transmission by direct contact with virus-contaminated surfaces is also possible).
-In avian influenza the reservoirs are infected birds; transmission to humans may be via a direct close contact with a sick person or through a close contact with infected birds.
+In avian influenza the reservoirs are infected birds; transmission to humans may be via direct close contact with a sick person or through a close contact with infected birds.

-4. Incubation period: 1 to 7 days (2 days on average).
+4. Incubation period: One to 7 days (2 days on average).
 In adults, the virus shedding lasts from 1 day prior to the onset of symptoms to 3 to 5 days after the onset of symptoms (in some cases up to 10 days).
-Young children may shed the virus from a few days before the onset of symptoms to ≥10 days after the onset of symptoms.
+Young children may shed the virus from a few days before to ≥10 days after the onset of symptoms.
 Severely immunocompromised patients may shed the virus for several weeks or months.

 5. Risk factors for infection: